Creating a unique HDR look for Mindhunter

 PM: I have worked with David Fincher on and off, mostly on, for 25 years.
 Mindhunter was simply the next chapter.

-Mindhunter blends different flavors of high-tech including grading in 1000-nit HDR first.
+Mindhunter blends different flavors of high-tech including grading in Dolby Vision HDR first using a 1000-nit reference monitor.
 How did you approach the project from a technical standpoint?

 PM: Since we are constantly trying something new on each project, we usually have co-conspirators.
 On Mindhunter, these were RED, Adobe, Dolby, and, of course, FilmLight.
 One of the things that defines Fincher’s work is its subtlety.
 As such, we wanted HDR, not to test the limits, but to take advantage of the increase in quality that HDR affords.